webofdata/specification-archived/specification.md

   ]
 </pre>

 The "_si" property and the "_deleted" property MUST be included.
-The server MAY provide the rest of the subject representation.
+The server MAY provide the rest of the deleted subject representation.

 ### Client Semantics